 Canning jam doesn’t require fancy equipment.
 You can actually make freezer jam that is also delicious.
-I canned my jam in a water bath canner so I can store it in my pantry.
+I prefer canning my jam so I can store it in the pantry without taking up freezer space.
+To do so, you need a water bath canner.
 A water bath canner is simply a large pot in which you can cover your canning jars with boiling water.
-You can buy one of these canners yourself or use the largest pot you have in your kitchen.
+Water bath canners are reasonably priced and a good investment if you plan to can regularly.

 First, gather your blackberries.
-If you have a friend who allows you to come pick 20 cups of blackberries, all the better!
+If you have a member from church who allows you to come pick 20 cups of blackberries, all the better.
 If you have a husband who is willing to keep the dogs away and pick said free blackberries with you in the rain, that (he!) is the best!

 Once you get your blackberries home, deal with them as soon as possible.
 Wash your berries gently under cool water.
-Then, smush your blackberries with a potato masher.
-If you don’t have a potato masher (like me), simply use a sturdy metal spoon.
-It won’t take long and some chunks are actually good!
+Then, smash your blackberries with a potato masher or a sturdy metal spoon.
+It won’t take long and it doesn’t have to be a perfect puree.
+Some blackberry chunks are actually good!

-To make one batch of jam, you will need 5 cups of crushed berries.
-(That is about 3 pounds of berries or 8 cups of blackberries, if you were wondering.)
+To make one batch of blackberry jam, you will need 5 cups of crushed berries.
+That is approximately 3 pounds of berries or 8 cups of blackberries, if you were wondering.

-Set your blackberries aside now and prepare your jars.
+Now, set your blackberries aside and prepare your jars.
 You can also do this first, if you like.
 Gather all your Ball canning jars and wash them in hot water.
 You can also sterilize them by washing them in your dishwasher.